pivotalexperimental/jazz_money/README.markdown

     JazzMoney::Runner.new(javascript_files, jasmine_spec_files).call

-You can then run this file on the command line using 'ruby'
+You can then run this file on the command line using 'ruby'.

+JazzMoney uses the RSpec runner to run your Jasmine specs.
+This means that if you pass options that RSpec recognizes, they will be parsed and used.
+For instance, to see colored and nested output instead of the standard progress dots, run jazz_money as so:

+    ruby spec/javascript/run_jasmine_specs_with_jazz_money.rb -f n -c

 ### Execution Environment